-Police signalled for a vehicle to stop on Kelvin Street shortly before 3am.
-The driver did not stop and fled the area.
-Officers did not pursue the vehicle.
+Shortly before 3am, Police signalled for a vehicle to stop on Kelvin Street.
+The driver failed to stop and fled the area.
+The vehicle was not pursued by officers.

-The area is now open but take due to the traffic lights at the Gala and Kelvin streets intersection not working while new lights are installed.
+The area was reopened later Sunday afternoon and traffic lights at the Gala and Kelvin streets intersection were not working while new lights were installed.
 Take care traveling via this intersection.
+Enquiries are ongoing to establish the full circumstances surrounding the crash, including what occurred prior to the incident.

 The area is now open but take due to the traffic lights at the Gala and Kelvin streets intersection not working while new lights are installed.
 Take care traveling via this intersection. photo: whatsoninvers.nz